 - Christian Schaerer (Paraguay)

 The programme is supported by national liaisons as well as a local organizing committee (LOC).
-The Local Programme Chair is Uldarico Victor Malaspina Jurado from Peru.
+The Local Programme Chair was Uldarico Victor Malaspina Jurado from Peru.

-The members of the Local Organizing Committee are:
+The members of the Local Organizing Committee were:

 - Rosa Cecilia Gaita Iparraguirre (Peru),